ciresiemanym/platform-documentation/docs/vlmd/vlmd_healdata_utils.md

 Typing the `documentation` will launch the VLMD Data Dictionary definitions in the [HEAL Data Utilities documentation](https://heal.github.io/healdata-utils/vlmd/#csv-and-json-data-dictionary-definitions).

+---

 ## Using the VLMD Tool in HEAL Workspaces with Python

 This tool can also be used in HEAL Workspaces, rather than downloading to your local machine.
-To request access to a workspace, see instructions [here] (./heal_workspace_registration.md).
+To request access to a workspace, see instructions [here](./heal_workspace_registration.md).

 Once workspace access has been approved, select the (Generic) Jupyter Lab Notebook with R Kernel to get started using the VLMD Tool in [HEAL Workspaces](https://healdata.org/portal/workspace).